mehaknaz1/Rolex/README.md

-# Welcome to your Lovable project
+# Welcome to CRYPTO WALLET FOR NEWBIES

 ## Project info